filipton/SimpleHttpServer/README.md

 # SimpleHttpServer

-Foobar is a Python library for dealing with word pluralization.
+SimpleHttpServer is a basic HTTP server that simulates GitHub pages behavior.

 ## Installation